senadev42/testTaskServer/Readme.md

 The Test Task API includes the following endpoints:

-##### User Authe Endpoints
+##### User Auth Endpoints
-POST /api/users/register: Registers a new user.
+- POST /api/users/register: Registers a new user.
 This endpoint is not protected and can be accessed by anyone.
-POST /api/users/login: Logs in a user.
+- POST /api/users/login: Logs in a user.
 This endpoint is not protected and can be accessed by anyone.
-GET /api/users/profile: Gets the user profile.
+- GET /api/users/profile: Gets the user profile.
 This endpoint is protected and can only be accessed by authenticated users with a valid access token.
-PUT /api/users/profile: Updates the user profile.
+- PUT /api/users/profile: Updates the user profile.
 This endpoint is protected and can only be accessed by authenticated users with a valid access token.
-POST /api/users/logout: Logs out the user.
+- POST /api/users/logout: Logs out the user.
 This endpoint is protected and can only be accessed by authenticated users with a valid access token.

 ##### Explore Endpoints
-POST /api/explore/nearby-cities: Gets nearby cities using the GeoDB Cities API.
+- POST /api/explore/nearby-cities: Gets nearby cities using the GeoDB Cities API.
 This endpoint is protected and can only be accessed by authenticated users with a valid access token.
-POST /api/explore/country-data: Gets country data using the GeoDB Cities API.
+- POST /api/explore/country-data: Gets country data using the GeoDB Cities API.
 This endpoint is protected and can only be accessed by authenticated users with a valid access token.
-POST /api/explore/country-history: Gets the user's country search history.
+- POST /api/explore/country-history: Gets the user's country search history.
 This endpoint is protected and can only be accessed by authenticated users with a valid access token.

 ## Authentication

 The Test Task API uses JWT (JSON Web Token) for user authentication.
 When a user logs in, a JWT token is generated and sent back to the client, which is then stored in the browser's local storage.
 This token is then included in the header of every subsequent request to the API that requires authentication.

-Initially, cookies were used for carrying the JWT however due to hosting limitation introducing issues resolving third party cookie resolution, the authentication was refactored.
+_Note: Initially, cookies were used for carrying the JWT however due to hosting limitations introducing issues involving third party cookie resolution, the authentication was refactored to use local storage instead._

 ## Credits